polar-computing/AerosolDelta/README.md

 To get data, visit [ASDC HTML Order Tool](https://eosweb.larc.nasa.gov/HORDERBIN/HTML_Start.cgi) Data format = HDF.
 File size ~180 MB.

 **MODIS, Aqua, Collection 6, 8-day surface reflectance raster data**, to be collected coinciding with season or year corresponding to aerosol data.
-Collect reflectance data (SDS) all 7 spectral bands.
-To learn more and access data: [LPDAAC website data ordering] (https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/myd09a1) or [Online list of data](http://e4ftl01.cr.usgs.gov/MOLA/MYD09A1.006/) Data format = HDF.
+To learn more and access data: [LPDAAC website data ordering]
+(https://lpdaac.usgs.gov/dataset_discovery/modis/modis_products_table/myd09a1)
+or [Online list of data](http://e4ftl01.cr.usgs.gov/MOLA/MYD09A1.006/) Data format = HDF.
 File size ~20-80 MB per tile.
 460 tiles to cover Earth (see [MODIS Grid](http://modis-land.gsfc.nasa.gov/MODLAND_grid.html)), tiles are 10 degrees by 10 degrees at the equator.

+Scientific data set (SDS) or bands are:

+- Surface reflectance for band 1
+- Surface reflectance for band 2
+- Surface reflectance for band 3
+- Surface reflectance for band 4
+- Surface reflectance for band 5
+- Surface reflectance for band 6
+- Surface reflectance for band 7

 **Landsat Data** to be used for smaller mountain, peninsula, coastal glaciers.
 Reflectance data will be collected to coincide with measured aerosol season or year (e.g. spring or annual).
 Landsat, raster, surface reflectance data